 Makiko Yamamoto, from Japan, draws the windows of stranger's homes, using her imagination to create lives and personalities for the people who live within.
 She then pulls the residents into her work, inviting them to recreate the scenes she has imagined for them.

-Dutch artist Nynke Koster takes molds of interior pieces of historical buildings and creates from them furniture such as stools that visitors can sit upon.
+Dutch artist Nynke Koster takes molds of interior pieces of historical buildings and creates from them art/design works such as "stools" that visitors can sit upon.
 She will create a new work especially for this exhibition, which is her first in Japan.

 Japanese fashion designer Yoshikazu Yamagata creates art that is worn on the body but transcends the boundaries of fashion.
 One work, a circular dress with embroidered flowers, was inspired by the wreath former U.S. President Barack Obama laid at the Peace Memorial in Hiroshima in 2016.